David Reindorp

-David Reindorp TD DL (born 21 October 1952) is an English Anglican priest who is the incumbent of Chelsea Old Church in London (since 2006).
+David Reindorp TD DL (born 21 October 1952) is an English Anglican priest who was the incumbent of Chelsea Old Church in London from 2006 to 2021.

 Biography

 Reindorp was born in Westminster, England to the Right Reverend George Reindorp (Bishop of Guildford and Salisbury) and Alix Edington.
 Reindorp spent several of his early years in South Africa before returning to attend Lancing College in West Sussex.
 After a brief time as an insurance broker for Lloyd's of London, he worked as a social worker before attending Trinity College, Cambridge and Westcott House, Cambridge.
 He was ordained as a priest in the Diocese of Ely in 1982.